 Note: Because the REGOFF configuration strap shares functionality with the LED1 pin, proper consideration must also be given to the LED polarity.
-Refer to Section 3.8.1, "LEDs," on page 43 for additional information on the relation between REGOFF and the LED1 polarity.
+Refer to Section 3.8.1, "LEDs," on page 42 for additional information on the relation between REGOFF and the LED1 polarity.

-3.7.4.1 Disabling the Internal +1.2 V Regulator
+3.7.3.1 Disabling the Internal +1.2 V Regulator

 To disable the +1.2~V internal regulator, a pull-up strapping resistor should be connected from the REGOFF configuration strap to VDD2A.
 At power-on, after both VDDIO and VDD2A are within specification, the transceiver will sample REGOFF to determine whether the internal regulator should turn on.
-If the pin is sampled at a voltage greater than $V{IH}$ , then the internal regulator is disabled and the system must supply +1.2~V to the VDDCR pin.
+If the pin is sampled at a voltage greater than V{IH} , then the internal regulator is disabled and the system must supply +1.2~V to the VDDCR pin.
 The VDDIO voltage must be at least 80% of the operating voltage level (1.44 V when operating at 1.8 V, 2.0 V when operating at 2.5 V, 2.64 V when operating at 3.3 V) before voltage is applied to VDDCR.
-As described in Section 3.7.4.2, when REGOFF is left floating or connected to VSS, the internal regulator is enabled and the system is not required to supply +1.2~V to the VDDCR pin.
+As described in Section 3.7.3.2, when REGOFF is left floating or connected to VSS, the internal regulator is enabled and the system is not required to supply +1.2~V to the VDDCR pin.

-3.7.4.2 Enabling the Internal +1.2 V Regulator
+3.7.3.2 Enabling the Internal +1.2 V Regulator

-The +1.2 V for VDDCR is supplied by the on-chip regulator unless the transceiver is configured for the regulator off mode using the $\underline{REGOFF}$ configuration strap as described in Section 3.7.4.1.
-By default, the internal +1.2 V regulator is enabled when $\underline{REGOFF}$ is floating (due to the internal pull-down resistor).
-During power-on, if $\underline{REGOFF}$ is sampled below $V{IL}$ , then the internal +1.2 V regulator will turn on and operate with power from the VDD2A pin.
+The +1.2 V for VDDCR is supplied by the on-chip regulator unless the transceiver is configured for the regulator off mode using the $\underline{\mathsf{REGOFF}}$ configuration strap as described in Section 3.7.3.1.
+By default, the internal +1.2 V regulator is enabled when $\underline{\mathsf{REGOFF}}$ is floating (due to the internal pull-down resistor).
+During power-on, if $\underline{\mathsf{REGOFF}}$ is sampled below V{IL} , then the internal +1.2 V regulator will turn on and operate with power from the VDD2A pin.

-3.7.5 nINTSEL: nINT/TXER/TXD4 Configuration
+3.7.4 nINTSEL: nINT/REFCLKO Configuration

-The nINT, TXER, and TXD4 functions share a common pin.
-There are two functional modes for this pin, the TXER/TXD4 mode and nINT (interrupt) mode.
+The nINTSEL configuration strap is used to select between one of two available modes: REF_CLK In Mode (nINT) and REF_CLK Out Mode.
+The configured mode determines the function of the nINT/REFCLKO pin.
 The nINTSEL configuration strap is latched at POR and on the rising edge of the nRST.
 By default, nINTSEL is configured for nINT mode via the internal pull-up resistor.